 What to Expect and How to Be Prepared

-As we prepare to return to face-to-face instruction without social distancing requirements, this page will help faculty plan and prepare to reenter the classroom and support students who are doing the same.
+As we prepare for another semester of face-to-face instruction during the COVID-19 pandemic, this page will help faculty plan and prepare to enter the classroom and support their students.

 The following resources have been made available to assist you as you build a strong course and classroom environment that will allow both you and your students to thrive.